 The Raven Bistro was recommended to me by a Jasper local.
 I wanted to eat somewhere that was healthy, affordable and tasty and The Raven ticked every box!

 I had the Soup, Salad, and Bread which cost $13- a great price for a yummy meal!

 The Raven Bistro has been in operation for 25 years and is described as a “fusion of Mediterranean and local cuisine.”
 Complete with a bar and a generous list of wine, The Raven is a great option for those wanting somewhere cosy to dine in the colder months.

 Location: 504 Patricia St, Jasper, AB T0E 1E0

 4. Maligne Canyon

-The drive from Jasper to Maligne Lake in fall is a drive to remember; the larch trees turn a burnt yellow, the mountains have a fresh dusting of snow, and on those overcast days clouds sleep over the lakes.
+The drive from Jasper to Maligne Lake is a drive to remember; the larch trees turn a burnt yellow, the mountains have a fresh dusting of snow, and on those overcast days clouds sleep over the lakes.

 My first stop on the drive to Maligne Lake was Maligne Canyon, one of the most famous canyons in the Canadian Rockies.
 If you have time, there are several hikes you can do from Maligne Canyon, however the main hike here follows the canyon downstream where you will cross six bridges.